jmmarreiros/jmwebsite/content/authors/admin/_index.md

 I'll update this site with my new projects, papers and other stuff, but you can also find me on Twitter and ResearchGate.

-Also feel free to have a look at agenda of the labs I'm working at the moment, and let me know if you would like to chat about any research idea.